LukeNelsn/LukeNelsn.github.io/_posts/2022-06-16-welcome-to-my-portfolio.md

 * (Python) Congressional Stock Picking / Algorythmic trading - Incorporating Python with QuantConnect along with outside data to generate stock picking decisions

 * (Personal) Favorite lessons and quotes from my best professors and professional mentors
+1. VC Coworker & Mentor:
+>A healthy curiosity and ability to quickly acquire knowledge will always enable you to operate very well and productively in any kind of entrepreneurial venture
+2. Capstone course professors:
+>Never stop learning, maintain happiness
+3. Financial Derivatives professors:
+>Never lose sight of what's truly important- your 'why' & your 'purpose'

+## From this site template:

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.